The Guide Dogs for the Blind Association: History and Trivia

-The first four British guide dogs – Judy, Flash, Folly and Meta – completed their training with Muriel Crooke and Rosamund Bond at Wallasey, Wirral in 1931, and three years after this the Guide Dogs for the Blind Association was formed.
+The first four British guide dogs – Judy, Flash, Folly and Meta – completed their training with Muriel Crooke and Rosamund Bond at Wallasey, Wirral on 6 October 1931, and three years after this the Guide Dogs for the Blind Association was formed.
 The first permanent trainer for Guide Dogs was Nikolai Liakhoff, who came to England in 1933.
-In 1941, the organization's premises at The Cliff in Wallasey was commandeered for war purposes and the Guide Dogs moved to new premises in the centre of England at Leamington Spa.
+In 1941, the organisation's premises at The Cliff in Wallasey was commandeered for war purposes and Guide Dogs moved to new premises in the Midlands at Leamington Spa.

 In 1956, Guide Dogs began to recruit volunteers to become puppy walkers.
 A few years later, a breeding programme was introduced and by 1970, these components of Guide Dogs' work had grown so much they were given their own premises at Tollgate House, near Leamington Spa.
 The most influential figure in the development of Guide Dogs' puppy walking and breeding programmes was Derek Freeman.

 In 1964, the children's television programme Blue Peter followed the training of two guide dog puppies, Cindy and Honey.
 This feature has been repeated in the early 1980s, in 2006 with Andy Akinwolere with a puppy named Magic and in 2014 with another puppy, Iggy.

 Guide Dogs holds the Guinness World Record for the largest number of guide dogs trained by an organization, which stood at 33,910 in 2016.
 The charity also holds a world record for the Largest Virtual Tea Party, achieved in April 2020 when thousands of people posted a photo of themselves enjoying a cup of tea at home on Guide Dogs' Facebook page.

 In 2021, the charity celebrated the 90th anniversary of the UK's first four guide dog partnerships with a host of activities including an artisan sensory garden at the RHS Chelsea Flower Show.

 Travel

 After the implementation of Brexit, the rules regarding guide dogs travelling throughout the UK were changed, with guide dogs travelling to Northern Ireland needing extra paperwork and vaccines; this raised difficulty for adult dogs and for puppies due to go into training.
-At the end of 2023, guide dogs were subject to the same paperwork as pets. and those travelling to the European Union could longer use a EU Pet Passport issued in the UK.
+At the end of 2023, guide dogs were subject to the same paperwork as pets. and those travelling to the European Union could no longer use an EU Pet Passport issued in the UK.